IRON LANTERN

 The Lamplight Phantom

-The Lamplight Phantom (not pictured) is a mysterious foe of Iron Lantern's who has ties to Hal Stark's personal secretary, Janice Doremus.
+The Lamplight Phantom is a mysterious foe of Iron Lantern's who has ties to Hal Stark's personal secretary, Janice Doremus.

 The Lamplight Phantom is an amalgam of Night Phantom (Travis Hoyt) (profile) of the Marvel Universe and the Lamplighter (Dr. Lee Carver) of the DC Universe.